RedDocMD/sturdy-octo-sniffle/content/docs/report.md

 - **Patches**: On [Github](https://github.com/search?q=repo%3Allvm%2Fllvm-project+author%3ARedDocMD+author-date%3A2021-05-17..2021-08-23) (if this link is broken, please use the following search term on Github: `repo:llvm/llvm-project author:RedDocMD author-date:2021-05-17..2021-08-23`)

 ## Overview
 This project aims to complete the `SmartPtrChecker` and thus `SmartPtrModeling` checkers to detect null-dereferences of the `std::unique_ptr`.
 This is a continuation of the GSoC 2020 [project](https://docs.google.com/document/d/1WZSt45kZUhg0UbOv0HXBhyEYaHrb-G-TpEhj_nU041Q/edit) in the same area.

+*This project was not on the original list of suggested projects*.
+It came out of a discussion with Artem Dergachev.

 ## Description
 `SmartPtrChecker` used to be a checker in the Clang Static Analyzer for detecting "simple" null dereferences.
 The GSoC 2020 project improved upon this to provide the `SmartPtrModeling` checker, which models many of the important operations on `std::unique_ptr`, such as move, reset, release, convert to bool, etc. This project completes most of the gaps and uncompleted areas in the modelling, including the ubiquitous `std::make_unique` function and the destructor (which communicates with the `MallocChecker` to remove false positives). *Currently, we are a few bug fixes and some polishing away from making this a default checker* (as of Clang 13, it is an alpha checker).

-## Revisions
+## Motivation

-One aim of this project was to make sure that no method defined on `std::unique_ptr` is left un-modelled.
+The major motivation behind this project was the fact that although we had a useful checker, we couldn't use it fully because it was only partially modelling `std::unique_ptr`.
+Thus, one aim of this project was to make sure that no method defined on `std::unique_ptr` is left un-modelled.
 If we don't, CSA either does:

-- *Conservative evaluation*, which leads to loss of information and possibly warnings being suppressed
+- *Conservative evaluation*, which leads to loss of information and possibly warnings being suppressed.
+Conservative evaluation uses the signature of the function (which is always available) to conclude what symbols might that function affect.
+This includes globals, parameters and other symbols *reachable* from it.
+Since we do not know how the function might have affected them (since we don't have the definition, which lead to the conservative evaluation in the first place), we are forced to *invalidate* some of the information we have about those symbols (eg, the null-ness of a smart pointer).

 - *Inlining*, which sometimes leads the CSA to falsely believe that there is a bug in the standard library code (because we have modelled parts of it and are inlining other parts).
 Since bugs in standard library code are normally suppressed, this leads to other bugs beings suppressed (false-negatives).
 For example:

 ```cpp